Chapter 51 BWV 104 Du Hirte Israel, höre

 If Bach had been conscious of the problems of sustaining interest in the opening chorus, and one can hardly doubt that he would have been, how much more of a challenge might he have considered the bass aria to be?
 It is long, typically taking well over a third of the performing time of the complete work and the text is benign, lacking any moments of drama.
 Furthermore, the pastoral metaphor is as strong as ever, demanding a musical response that could not be vastly different from that of the first movement.

 Bach makes little effort to conceal any of this.
 He retains the major mode and the compound time signature.
 True, it is now four groups of three notes within the bar, where previously it was three, but this has only a minimal affect on the music’s character particularly if, as seems to be the case, the tempi are similar.
-Furthermore, Bach even dispenses with the wide range of invention of contrasting ideas that we saw in the chorus but with a similar minimum of rhythmic variety.
+Furthermore, Bach even dispenses with the wide range of invention of contrasting ideas that we saw in the chorus and he calls upon a minimum of rhythmic variety.

 What he does is to concentrate upon an extraordinarily rich, baroque sumptuousness of sound.